uoguelph-mlrg/LDG/README.md

 ## Data

-All necessary data are uploaded to this repo.
+### Social Evolution

+When using this dataset, you must comply with their **conditions** specified [here](http://realitycommons.media.mit.edu/socialevolution1.html).

+**Option 1:**

-**Social Evolution.** The original data can be accessed [here](http://realitycommons.media.mit.edu/socialevolution1.html).
+The original data can be accessed [here](http://realitycommons.media.mit.edu/socialevolution1.html).
-Before running the code, unpack `Proximity.csv.bz2`, e.g. by running `bzip2 -d Proximity.csv.bz2` inside the SocialEvolution folder.
+Once you download their zip file, unpack it to the `SocialEvolution` folder, then inside that folder unpack `Proximity.csv.bz2`, e.g. by running `bzip2 -d Proximity.csv.bz2`.
+You can then run our code and it will generate a preprocessed `data_prob0.8.pkl` file that will be reused every time you run our code.

+**Option 2:**

+Instead of using original data, you can directly download `data_prob0.8.pkl` from [here](https://drive.google.com/file/d/1VTcJaAX1FcnAEVKId40er5JnV7ZKpybz/view?usp=sharing) and put it to the `SocialEvolution` folder.

+### Github

-**Github.** The original data can be accessed [here](https://www.gharchive.org/).
+The original data can be accessed [here](https://www.gharchive.org/).
+When using this dataset, you must comply with their **licenses** specified [here](https://github.com/igrigorik/gharchive.org#licenses).

 In this repo we extract a subnetwork of 284 users with relatively dense events between each other.
 Each user initiated at least 200 communication and 7 association events during the year of 2013.
 "Follow" events in 2011-2012 are considered as initial associations.
 Communication events include: Watch, Star, Fork, Push, Issues, IssueComment, PullRequest, Commit.
 This results in a dataset of 284 nodes and around 10k training events (from December to August 2013) and 8k test events (from September to December 2013) .

+We provide the preprocessed pkl files in the `Github` folder so that you do not need to access the original data to run our code.

 ## Examples